Themaister/parallel-rdp/README.md

 - YUV textures in general
 - Color combiner chroma keying
-- Texture cycle convert ops (YUV again)
 - Various "bugs" / questionable behavior that seems meaningless to emulate
-- Certain extreme edge cases in TMEM upload
+- Certain extreme edge cases in TMEM upload.
+The implementation has tests for many "crazy" edge cases though.
 - ... possibly other features

 The VI is essentially complete.
 A fancy deinterlacer might be useful to add since we have plenty of GPU cycles to spare in the graphics queue.